 SOK Marketler is in compliance with a substantial part of CMB's "Sustainability Principles Compliance Framework" on a voluntary basis, and this compliance is demonstrated in the Sustainability Reports published since 2018.
-Under the "Sustainability Principles Compliance Framework," the following has not yet been implemented by the Company: the establishment of ESG policies; setting of and publicly announcing short and long term goals in alignment with the corporation's strategy and ESG policies; reporting of related efforts to the board; developing implementation and action plans in line with short and long term goals; providing of information on its activities that are related with the United Nations (UN) 2030 Sustainable Development Goals; strategies and action to fight climate crisis; action taken to reduce third parties' greenhouse gas emissions; increasing the use of renewable energies; efforts aimed at the transition to zero or low carbon electricity; renewable energy generation and consumption data; whether or not its operations or activities are registered in a carbon pricing system; as well as studies on membership to international organizations.
+Under the "Sustainability Principles Compliance Framework," the following has not yet been implemented by the Company: the establishment of ESG policies; setting of and publicly announcing short and long term goals in alignment with the corporation's strategy and ESG policies; reporting of related efforts to the board; developing implementation and action plans in line with short and long term goals; providing of information on its activities that are related with the United Nations (UN) 2030 Sustainable Development Goals; strategies and action to fight climate crisis; action taken to reduce third parties' greenhouse gas emissions;

+increasing the use of renewable energies; efforts aimed at the transition to zero or low carbon electricity; renewable energy generation and consumption data; whether or not its operations or activities are registered in a carbon pricing system; as well as studies on membership to international organizations.
 Efforts related to the principles cited above are ongoing.
-The plan is full implementation after the administrative, legal, and technical infrastructure works are completed in a manner to contribute to the effective management of the Company.
+The plan is full implementation of these efforts after the administrative, legal, and technical infrastructure works are completed in a manner to contribute to the effective management of the Company.

-Utmost care is taken to observe transparency and reliability in the preparation of reports on corporate governance.
-All kinds of developments on material issues are explained in an objective way in the disclosures made and reports prepared within the scope of the balanced approach.
+Utmost care is taken to observe transparency and reliability in the preparation of the relevant reports under the Corporate Governance Principles.
+All developments on priority matters are disclosed in an impartial manner in these reports prepared and disclosures made, following a balanced approach.